The Connection Between Buildings and Greenhouse Gas Emissions

 The Illinois EPA developed the State of Illinois Priority Climate Action Plan in 2024 to complement CEJA, establishing clear steps and incentives for building decarbonization.
 The Plan identifies the building and transportation sectors as the primary areas for achievable and economically viable emissions reductions, and aims to reduce building energy use by 33% by 2050.
 These reductions also deliver meaningful benefits to disadvantaged communities, aligning with Illinois’ goals for equity and sustainability.

-• How much GHG emissions are associated with a building in the state
+• How much GHG emissions a typical Illinois building is responsible for.

 How are building emissions characterized?

-The Greenhouse Gas Protocol, an organization that provides a standard framework and tools for measuring emissions, defines emissions as either direct or indirect.
+The Greenhouse Gas Protocol, which sets the global standard framework and tools for measuring emissions, defines emissions into two categories: direct and indirect.

-• Direct GHG emissions are from sources that are owned or controlled by the reporting entity.
+• Direct GHG emissions come from sources owned or controlled by the reporting entity.

-• Indirect GHG emissions are a consequence of the activities of the reporting entity but occur at sources owned or controlled by another entity.
+• Indirect GHG emissions result from the reporting entity’s activities, but occur at sources owned or controlled by someone else.

 Calculating Building Emissions

-GHG emissions are not directly measured in buildings through a meter in the same way water and electricity are.
-Rather, emissions are estimated based on how much electricity, gas, and other fuels a building consumes.
+Unlike water or electricity, GHG emissions can’t be read directly from a meter.
+They are estimated based on how much electricity, gas, and other fuels a building consumes.

-In most cases, calculating Scope 1 emissions can be as simple as looking at gas consumption values on utility bills.
-Inputting this information into ENERGY STAR® Portfolio Manager, the platform currently required by Chicago, Evanston, and Oak Park for large buildings to report their annual benchmarking data, will automatically create an output to see a building’s GHG emissions.
+Calculating Scope 1 emissions is usually straightforward: start with the gas consumption values on your utility bills.
+Enter that data into ENERGY STAR® Portfolio Manager, the platform required by Chicago, Evanston, and Oak Park for annual benchmarking, and it will automatically calculate your building’s GHG emissions.

-Building owners have the greatest level of control over their Scope 1 emissions.
-To reduce Scope 1 emissions, owners can and should plan to change out gas and fossil fuel-burning equipment like water heaters, furnaces, space heaters, and ovens and cooktops with their electric counterparts at end of life.
+Building owners have the most direct control over their Scope 1 emissions.
+The clearest path to reducing them: plan to replace gas and fossil fuel-burning equipment—water heaters, furnaces, space heaters, ovens, cooktops—with electric alternatives at end of life.

-For grid-level electricity consumption (Scope 2 emissions), calculating emissions is more complicated.
-Because electricity comes indirectly from multiple generating sources, such as natural gas, biomass, and solar, the associated GHG emissions from electricity consumption varies substantially depending on the building’s location, the time of day, and the time of year.
-The emissions intensity of grid-delivered electricity is changing, however, due to increased deployment of renewable energy and natural gas, and the decline of coal-fired power plants in the region (see U.S. Energy Information Administration FAQs for details).
-In particular, Illinois will plan for cost-effective retrofit of local and state government buildings, public universities, and municipalities to reduce energy consumption by 35% by 2035, achieve zero emissions, and support the electrification of transport.
+Scope 2 emissions—those from grid electricity—are more complex to calculate.
+Electricity is generated from a mix of sources (natural gas, biomass, solar, and others), so the GHG emissions associated with your consumption vary by location, time of day, and season.
+The grid’s emissions intensity is also shifting as renewable energy expands, and coal-fired plants decline in the region (see U.S. Energy Information Administration FAQs for details).
+Illinois has also set a target for cost-effective retrofits of government buildings, public universities, and municipalities to reduce energy consumption by 35% by 2035, reach zero emissions, and support transport electrification.

-The emissions outputs generated by ENERGY STAR® Portfolio Manager should be used as a starting point to understand Scope 2 emissions, but other tools provide higher levels of accuracy and allow your company to set meaningful goals for emissions reduction.
-Two industry standard resources are the GHG Protocol’s Corporate Accounting and Reporting Standard, which provides businesses guidance on GHG emissions inventory, and Scope 2 Guidance which can assist in setting corporate standards.
+The emissions outputs generated by ENERGYSTAR® Portfolio Manager is a solid starting point, but other tools offer greater accuracy and help you set more meaningful reduction goals.
+Two industry standards worth knowing: the GHG Protocol’s Corporate Accounting and Reporting Standard which guides businesses through building a GHG emissions inventory, and its Scope 2 Guidance for setting corporate emissions standards.

-Building owners are not in control of grid emissions but can curb their Scope 2 emissions by reducing their overall electric consumption through efficiency upgrades, installing on-site renewable energy, or purchasing off-site green power via Power Purchase Agreements or Renewable Energy Credits (RECs).
+You can’t control what’s on the grid, but you can reduce your Scope 2 emissions by cutting overall electricity consumption through efficiency upgrades, installing on-site renewables, or purchasing off-site green power through Power Purchase Agreements or Renewable Energy Credits (RECs).

 Scope 3 emissions

-Scope 3 Emissions, those that come from an organization’s supply chain and business operations, often represents an organization’s largest source of total GHG emissions (see EPA’s Climate Leadership inventory guidance for details).
-Scope 3 emissions include the embodied carbon that is present throughout the building’s entire lifecycle, spanning from material extraction and processing to building construction, maintenance, and renovation, to the end-of-life stage in which the building is de-constructed or demolished, and disposed of.
+Scope 3 emissions—those tied to an organization’s supply chain and broader business operations—are often the largest source of total GHG emissions (see EPA’s Climate Leadership inventory guidance for details).
+For buildings, Scope 3 includes embodied carbon across the entire lifecycle—from material extraction and processing through construction, maintenance, and renovation, all the way to demolition and disposal.

 Setting GHG Emissions Targets